 Purchase & refund: A positive/negative transaction driven from the POS to Spice.
 This includes displaying errors to the user and POS-based signature acceptance/decline functionality.

-Mail Order & Telephone Order (MOTO): This is a card not present transaction used when a customer’s card is not physically available to a merchant to complete a transaction.
+MOTO: This is a card not present transaction: used when a customer’s card is not physically available to a merchant to complete a transaction.
 The POS must flag a transaction as MOTO and the card details of the customer must be entered manually into the EFTPOS terminal.

 Signature Transaction: In the event a signature is required to verify a transaction the POS will receive a response with the signature receipt to print.
 Spice will display a signature Accept/Decline message to the user.
 The POS will then need to query Spice to obtain the result.
 More information on this workflow can be found here.

-Allow surcharging from POS: If a POS supports surcharges this value can be passed through to the EFTPOS terminal in a seperate field.
+POS-based Surcharge: If a POS supports surcharges this value can be passed through to the EFTPOS terminal in a separate field.

-Suppress Merchant Password - MOTO & Refund: During a MOTO or Refund transaction the merchant is required to provide a password on the EFTPOS terminal.
+Suppress Merchant Password (MOTO and/or Refund): During a MOTO or Refund transaction the merchant is required to provide a password on the EFTPOS terminal.
 The password requirement can be suppressed as part of the transaction message from the POS.
 This is only recommended if the POS has implemented user roles.